top of page

 All About Mela

 My love of ceramics began after purchasing a piece of art pottery from a yard sale in the 1980s.
 Through the years I have added to my collection, with a special fondness for California art.
 I was fortunate to spend time with Otto Heino at his studio in Ojai.
 I have fond memories of listening to his stories and learning about his design process.
-I once brought him black sand from Hawaii, which he wedged into the clay, and then gave me a finished piece.

 I was fortunate to revisit this practice by chance of circumstance in 2020--when the world slowed.
 I took a personal inventory of what truly mattered and returned to the world of ceramics.
 It has not only allowed me to connect with myself--it has also provided me the opportunity to share creative space with my daughters.